-8 Related Work
+10 Related Work

 Tier-Splitting and Language Methods: A number of compilers exist that enable automated tier-splitting in some form.
-In the context of web programming, Google Web Toolkit (GWT) [21], Volta [26], Links [12], and Hilda [45] are among the pioneering efforts.
+In the context of web programming, Google Web Toolkit (GWT) [21], Volta [25], Links [12], and Hilda [44] are among the pioneering efforts.
 ZØ is closest to Volta and GWT, allowing developers to supply a single piece of code that is compiled into separate modules for the client and server.
 Unlike those projects, ZØ uses cost models of execution time and data size to derive an optimization problem whose solution represents an ideal division of functionality between tiers.

 Others have used tier splitting to provide security and privacy guarantees.
-SWIFT [11] builds on the JIF [30] language, incorporating security types for confidentiality and tier-splitting for web applications.
-To accomplish this, information flow constraints are embodied in an integer programming problem whose solution corresponds to a valid (e.g., secure) placement of code onto tiers that minimizes the number of messages that must be transferred.
-Unlike ZØ, SWIFT does not explicitly account for data size and transfer time when looking for a split that is likely to maximize performance.
+SWIFT [11] builds on the JIF [29] language, incorporating security types for confidentialand tier-splitting ity web applications. for accomplish this, To information flow constraints are embodied in an integer programming problem whose solution corresponds to a valid (e.g., secure)